devarops/RepRes_Blog/make.md

 [GNU Make](https://en.wikipedia.org/wiki/Make_(software)) turns the production of your manuscript into a completely trivial task.
-With Make, you use a single instruction to generate the statistical analysis, graphs, and tables and integrate everything in your manuscript.
+With Make, you use a single instruction to generate the statistical analysis, graphs, and tables and integrate everything into your manuscript.
 This is essential for a reproducible research.

-Every time the data or source code of your research changes, you must update your manuscript incorporating the new results.
-When you update your manuscript manually, it's easy to make mistakes due to dependencies between the components of your research.
-For example, you could generate the graphs with old data and fit the model with new data or vice versa.
+Every time the data or the source code of your research changes, you must update your manuscript incorporating the new results.
+It is easy to make mistakes when you update your manuscript manually due to the dependencies between the components of your research.
+For example, you could generate graphs with old data and fit the model with new data or vice versa.

-Make is a tool that coordinates the workflow of the production of your manuscript.
+Make manages the workflow of the production of your manuscript.
 You describe the components of your research (data, results, and manuscript) and their dependencies.
 Make knows how to handle the propagation of the dependencies and will only generate the results affected by your new changes.

-To use Make, you first write the instructions to get the componets that your manuscript depends on.
+To use Make, you first write the instructions to obtain the componets that your manuscript depends on.
 Then you use Make to download the data and perform the analyzes.
 When your data changes or you modify your analyses, Make will determine which scripts to run and in what order to update the results.
-Finally, Make will import the tables, graphs and the updated results.
+Finally, Make will import into your manuscript the updated tables, graphs and results.

 In addition to automate the production of your manuscript, Make also serves as documentation of your source code.
 With Make, the instructions on how to generate your manuscript will always be clear and